angiez37/Minesweeper-in-C/README.md

 Similar to the command line version, it has the same rules except you are able to click on the tiles/blocks/cells instead of having to input the rows/columns.

-Right click to flag, left click to dig
+Right click to flag, right click again to unflag or unmark, left click to dig

 Only downside: You are currently unable to select difficulty and change grid size.